ItsZeusBro/FileInteractionModel/GlossaryOfTerms.md

 #### ivity
 Short hand for Clusivity.
 Usually is something that initializes a Clus class, like this: Clus(ivity).
 Ivity in this case is a valid object describing the Clusive orientation of the File Interaction. (sharing properties like "inclusive" or "exclusive")

+#### alityf
+This is the "ality from" position associated with the source file and bit position from which data flows or streams.

+#### alityt
+This is the "ality to" position associated with the destination file and bit position to which data flows or streams.

 ## Longhands
 #### sPosaQuanaClus